 What is idea validation?

 Idea validation is a process by which you determine whether your business idea has a good chance of succeeding in the market.
-You want to have reasonable certainty that there is an appetite for your offering before committing large amounts of time or money in creating something that no one will buy.
+You want to have reasonable certainty that there is an appetite for your offering before committing large amounts of time or money to creating something that no one will buy.
 While validating an idea is not a guarantee of future success, the process will build confidence in your product while gathering useful ideas and feedback on how it might be improved.

 Why should I validate ideas?